 Making places or buildings accessible to all makes life easier for everyone.
-You just have to look at how many customers use the automatic doors at Marks and Spencers compared to those using the other doors.
+You just have to look at how many customers prefer to use the automatic doors compared to those using the normal doors.
 It helps the mother pushing a pram or someone with both hands full of shopping as well as the disabled.